cantoramann/typeLover.js/README.md

 # typeLover.js
- A very lightweight typing animation library written in VanillaJS
+ A very lighteight library for typing animations, written in pure JavaScript.